Councillors and Elections

 Stu is a former Partner at Deloitte (now semi-retired) specialising in VAT and spent many years assisting charities, public sector organisations and a number of international businesses that are household names.

 In his spare time, Stu has "thrown himself in" to village life, part of which involves running the weekly "Tuesday Chat" sessions at the village Community Centre, alongside his wife.
 Stu was also part of the team which secured full-fibre broadband for the village.
 He also makes an attempt to improve his table tennis skills at the club each Tuesday night at the Community Centre and enjoys walking whilst away in his caravan.
+Stuart first became a Councillor in August 2023.

 Register of Interest